riscv-rust/k210-hal/README.md

 # `k210-hal`

-> HAL for K210 SoC
+> Hardware abstract layer (HAL) for K210 chip, a dual RV64GC SoC with hardware
+> accelerated AI peripherals.

 This project is developed and maintained by the [RISC-V team][team].